First Philadelphia Charter School: What to Know Before Applying in 2024

 For Elementary Level

-All elementary SEL modules are clinically created using therapeutic frameworks and evidence-based approaches, keeping in mind social and emotional needs of younger learners.
+All elementary SEL modules are clinically created using therapeutic frameworks and evidence-based approaches, keeping in mind the social and emotional needs of younger learners.

 The school modules are best suited for grades 1–5, cover current themes, and are ideal for online or in-person learning.

-The elementary SEL lessons are evidence-based and CASEL accredited courses.
+The elementary SEL lessons are evidence-based and CASEL-accredited courses.

 Every module starts with a captivating, three to five-minute video introduction, followed by straightforward, doable lesson plans that put concepts into practice.
 For grades 1-2 and grades 3-5, we provide age-appropriate lesson plans.